-Being a street captain is an opportunity to make a difference on the very street where you live.
+Being a street captain is an opportunity to make a difference on the very street you live.

 WBNA's 35th Annual Neighborhood Cleanup is Saturday, April 28, 2018, and needs the organizing power of street captains to be successful.
 Street captains are neighbors like you who help organize the clean-up of the street they live on.